LVK-96/CPU-emulator/README.md

 TODO:
 * Test that all instructions work
-* Add compilation instructions to README
+* Add compile instructions to README
 * GUI
 * Add additional registers and instructions